top of page

 The verb 'inflame' has its etymological origins in Latin.
 It is derived from the Latin word 'inflammare,' which is formed from 'in' (meaning 'into') and 'flammare' (meaning 'to set on fire' or 'to ignite').
 Therefore, the etymology of 'inflame' essentially means 'to set something into fire' or 'to ignite.'
 Over time, the term's meaning evolved from the literal act of setting something on fire to the more figurative sense of provoking, intensifying, or exacerbating a situation, emotion, or condition.
 It implies the idea of adding fuel to a metaphorical fire, making it burn more intensely, as we understand it in contemporary language.

-Find the meaning of inflame
+Quiz: Find the meaning of the verb inflame:

 Try Again!